-The Community is one of our most extraordinary suppliers; in spite of the ongoing conflict in the area, they continue to live peacefully and grow and harvest cocoa beans that are used in Lush products like the Peace Massage Bar and Charity Pot Hand and Body Lotion.
+The Community is one of our most extraordinary suppliers; in spite of the ongoing conflict in the area, they continue to live peacefully and grow and harvest cocoa beans that are used in Lush products like Goddess Bath Bomb and Charity Pot Body Lotion.

 Jesús Emilio and Arley’s visit to the UK was organized with support from the human rights organization, Peace Brigade International.
 PBI has been working with the Community since their foundation in 1997, with the aim of keeping the eyes of the world on the dangerous human rights situation in Colombia.
 They regularly send volunteer observers into the field to show solidarity, and these international observers are able to bear witness to the threats the Community faces.
 This international presence is also a form of protection.